dnl0/dnl-printfmt/README.md

 int main()
 {
-	// if not specified, `print` will use std::cout by default dnl::print(dnl::format("{}:{}:{}:{}:{}:{}:\n",
+	// if not specified, `print` will use stdout by default dnl::print(dnl::format("{}:{}:{}:{}:{}:{}:\n",
                            1.234, 42, 3.13, "str", (void*)1000, 'X'));
 }
 ```

 ## Test
-check out my fork of [fmt format-benchmark](https://github.com/dnl0/format-benchmark) with `dnl::printfmt` included if you want to test it yourself.
+Check out my fork of [fmt format-benchmark](https://github.com/dnl0/format-benchmark) with `dnl::printfmt` included if you want to test it yourself.

+## See also
+You can also check out `dev` branch, for a faster, "improved" version.